 Because we have two older boys who love climbing, and two younger ones (ages 3 and 4 months old) we thought that having two spaces while the little ones are still small would be a good idea.
 The reality is they all (baby excluded) use both spaces and love them equally.

-What do your KIDS love about their treehouse?
+What do you kids love about their treehouse?

 That we can’t see what they get up to in there from ground level!!!
 And that they have a secret clubhouse, separate from the house, that it’s in nature.
 They bird watch from their treehouse and do lots of really cute things like that.